jashmenn/ihan/README.md

 ## Testing

 You can test this locally by using your own test network and miners via [`freewil/bitcoin-testnet-box`](https://github.com/freewil/bitcoin-testnet-box).
+(See also [this video](https://www.youtube.com/watch?v=LLZNvl90PC0) by the author on how to setup a local testnet.)

 ```
 # in tab one: